Air-to-air missile: Beam riding

 An early form of radar guidance was "beam-riding" (BR).
 In this method, the attacking aircraft directs a narrow beam of radar energy at the target.
 The air-to-air missile was launched into the beam, where sensors on the aft of the missile controlled the missile, keeping it within the beam.
 So long as the beam was kept on the target aircraft, the missile would ride the beam until making the interception.

-While conceptually simple, the move is hard because of the challenge of simultaneously keeping the beam solidly on the target (which couldn't be relied upon to cooperate by flying straight and level), continuing to fly one's own aircraft, and monitoring enemy countermeasures.
+While conceptually simple, the move is hard because of the challenge of simultaneously keeping the beam solidly on the target (which could not be relied upon to cooperate by flying straight and level), continuing to fly one's own aircraft, and monitoring enemy countermeasures.

 An added complication was that the beam will spread out into a cone shape as the distance from the attacking aircraft increases.
 This will result in less accuracy for the missile because the beam may actually be larger than the target aircraft when the missile arrives.
 The missile could be securely within the beam but still not be close enough to destroy the target.